Robin--/MonoReports/doc/introduction.md

 Report
 ------
 Report is a template for result report.
 Every report has serveral sections.
 In sections you place controls.
-Controls can be bound to datasource or parameters  to display datasource data.
+Control can be bound to a datasource, parameter or expression.

 Sections
 --------